-IAEA Safety Guide NS-G-1.5 [29] includes the combination of human induced events within the group of the manmade external hazards as a result of a common initiating event, as a product of events (like, e.g. explosion with release of hazardous gases, fire and smoke generation, aircraft crash induced missiles, vibrations or explosions of aircraft fuel).
-Domino effects shall also be considered (like, e.g. storage tank explosion induced by a pool fire).
+IAEA Safety Guide NS-G-1.5 [33] includes the combination of human induced events within the group of the manmade external hazards as a result of a common initiating event, as a product of events (like, e.g. explosion with release of hazardous gases, fire and smoke generation, aircraft crash induced missiles, vibrations or explosions of aircraft fuel).
+Domino effects shall also be considered (like, e.g. storage tank explosion induced by a pool fire chain car/trucks accident accompanied or caused fire).

-IAEA Safety Standard NS-R-1 [30] cautions about the combination of individual events evaluation to ensure some rationale justifying the particular combination: for instance, a random combination of events may represent an extremely unlikely scenario such as to motivate its disregarding in the probabilistic safety analysis.
+IAEA Safety Standard NS-R-1 [34], [35] cautions about the combination of individual events evaluation to ensure some rationale justifying the particular combination: for instance, a random combination of events may represent an extremely unlikely scenario such as to motivate its disregarding in the probabilistic safety analysis.